 - Zoom Meeting is a collaborative format where every participant can speak and turn on video; Zoom Webinar is a one-to-many broadcast where attendees are view-only by default

-- Meetings cap at 100 to 1,000 attendees depending on plan; Webinars start at 500 and scale to 10,000 with the Zoom Webinars add-on
+- Meetings cap at 100 to 1,000 attendees depending on plan; Webinars start at 300 and scale to 10,000-plus with Zoom Webinars

 - Webinars produce five structured post-event reports (attendee, Q&A, polls, performance, registration); Meetings produce one (participant list)